basanovase/statsnz/README.md

 # statsnz

-A collection of functions to enable ease of use of the various Stats NZ APIs, in python.
+A collection of functions to enable ease of use of the various Stats New Zealand APIs, in python.

 Installion: